Patchify

 Since I made too many, it was really difficult to decide on which best suited the product.
 So, I took it to social media and grabbed unbiased opinions by creating a poll.
 And to my surprised, people were very responsive and helpful!

-While designing the frames, I aimed to create a product that embodies trust, reliability, inclusivity, and empathy—key values for any medical-related brand.
+I aimed to create a product that embodies trust, reliability, inclusivity, and empathy—key values for any medical-related brand.
 To achieve this, I incorporated warm, and friendly illustrations to enhance storytelling, especially during onboarding.
 For the color palette, I chose shades of blue, a familiar color in healthcare, complemented by a pop of green for a modern, fresh touch.

 High-Fidelity Wireframes